 What is The University of Pennsylvania Looking For in Students?

-Arguably, good grades and a high standardized test score would get anyone in the best position of becoming the next freshman at Penn.
-Apart from good grades, the University of Pennsylvania is in a search for students with the right motivation and inspiration, to follow in the footsteps of Penn founder, Benjamin Franklin.
+Good grades and a high standardized test score would get you in the best position to become the next freshman at Penn.
+Apart from good grades, the University of Pennsylvania is in searching for students with the right motivation and inspiration, to follow in the footsteps of Penn founder, Benjamin Franklin.

 Character, sense of leadership, and intellectual interest are among the factors Penn is looking out for in students.